DUI Defense Attorneys

 In addition to raising these and other DUI defenses, a Tampa DUI defense attorney can also help you negotiate a plea deal wherein you agree to plead guilty to reckless driving in exchange for lesser charges and penalties.

-To learn more about your options when arrested for a DUI and for help building your defenses, contact Stechschulte Nell as soon as possible after your arrest.
+To learn more about your options when arrested for a DUI and for help building your criminal defense, contact Stechschulte Nell Law as soon as possible after your DUI arrest.

 Driving under the influence is not just a traffic infraction but is also a serious crime.
 Under Florida law, both the criminal court system and the DMV can impose sanctions and penalties if you are found to guilty of DUI.
 These penalties can include the suspension or loss of your driver’s license, incarceration, fines, DUI school, the installation of an ignition interlock device, community service, probation and a host of other consequences.